In This Article

 Before you lament over how little space you have to decorate with, flip your perspective and see it as an exciting challenge instead.
 While Bhargava agrees that "small spaces require creativity," it should never compromise your personal taste or style, but planning is key.
 "It is important to map out your living space and take into consideration the different uses of the rooms and the moments that can be created," she advised.
 "Just because you have a small space, doesn't mean that the design has to be one note.
 Go for a dramatic moment, pop of color, or counter design.
 Play with configurations and make sure to maximize utility without sacrificing comfort."

-Now that you've unleashed your creativity and the design juices are flowing, there's one thing you need to consider first.
-"Don't forget the four letter word: E-D-I-T," said Bhargava."Prioritize what you need and what you don't.
+Now that you've unleashed your creativity and your design juices are flowing, there's one thing you need to consider first.
+"Don't forget the four-letter word: E-D-I-T," said Bhargava.
+"Prioritize what you need and what you don't.
 Choose multifunctional furniture that fits your specific lifestyle, and donate or recycle the items that create clutter in your space."

-Pro Tip: Keep pieces that tell your story and helps define your individuality.
+Pro Tip: Keep pieces that tell your story and help define your individuality.

 Never Compromise Style

-Pro tip: Consider each piece carefully to curate a room that fuses fashion with function and speaks volumes about who you are.
+Pro tip: Considering each piece carefully to curate a room that fuses fashion with function and speaks volumes about who you are is the pro's secret for how to decorate a small space without compromising on style.

 Stay on Neutral Ground